sgheidi/audio/README.md

 ## Running the program

-After setting up the required packages and navigating to the 'src' directory, use the main program by running:
+After navigating to the 'src' directory, use the main program by running:
 ```
 make; ./audio <path_to_file> -info <info>
 ```